 In the workshop that followed the opening presentation, participants were invited to mark up maps of Casco with places they loved, areas they would like to see improvements, and spaces they wanted protected.
 This generated conversation about housing, local businesses, access to trails, and safety of the roadways which began to inform the team about community priorities and guiding principles.
-At the end of the night, participants at each table shared their top big ideas expressed through the mapping activity to the whole group, highlighting for each other and the team the most critical aspirations and concerns people had for Casco.
+At the end of the night, participants at each table shared their top big ideas expressed through the mapping activity to the whole group, highlighting for each other and the team the most critical aspirations and concerns people had for Casco placed comments and dots virtually.
+The survey was successful in gathering preference feedback, most photos were covered in dots by the end of the week, which was useful for the team to identify what Casco residents would like to see in their town.